wasp-lang/wasp/web/docs/deploying.md

 To run server in production, deploy this docker image to your favorite hosting provider, ensure that env vars are correctly set, and that is it.

-Below we will explain the required env vars and also provide detailed instructions for deploying to Heroku.
+Below we will explain the required env vars and also provide detailed instructions for deploying to Fly.io or Heroku.

 ### Env vars